Best & Worst Ford Explorer Years

 Best & Worst Years for Ford Explorer 2nd Generation (1995-2001)

-The 2nd Generation of the Ford Explorer marked a notable period for Ford, with numerous changes and upgrades over the first generation.
-However, this generation was not without its challenges, suffering from various mechanical and safety-related problems.
+The 2nd Generation of the Ford Explorer marked a substantial period for Ford, with numerous changes and upgrades over the first generation.
+However, this generation was not without its challenges, suffering from various mechanical and safety-related issues.

 The Best Years: 2001